saurabharch/huddo121.github.io/_posts/2017-07-11-on-getting-started-with-phoenix-v1-3-0.markdown

 # Changes In Phoenix v1.3.0
 The big new thing with Phoenix v1.3.0 is the new directory structure that the generators use, and where the generators put different types of code.
 Based on comments Phoenix's creator Chris McCord [<i class="fa fa-twitter fa-lg"></i>](https://twitter.com/chris_mccord) made in [this video](https://www.youtube.com/watch?v=tMO28ar0lW8), now would appear to be a great time for newcomers to Phoenix to start playing with the framework.
 These changes seem to be squarely aimed at helping people that are new to Phoenix make better decisions about their application from the get-go, and so should make it easier for newcomers to grow their Phoenix applications beyond a trivial tutorial application.

+---

+# NOTE TO ALL READERS
+**Phoenix v1.3.0 has now officially been released.
+Unfortunately there are differences between the actual release and the release candidate that this blog was based on.
+I am currently in the process of redoing the post so that future readers won't be as confused**

+---

 # Installing Phoenix
 If you don't already have a valid elixir environment up and running, we'll need to get that done first.
 Instructions for macOS, several \*nix flavours and Windows are available [on the official elixir-lang website](https://elixir-lang.org/install.html).
 As part of installing Elixir you'll also get [mix](https://elixir-lang.org/getting-started/mix-otp/introduction-to-mix.html), a build tool and task runner for Elixir, which we'll use throughout this blog post.